 The following selected consolidated financial data should be read in conjunction with our consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations".
-The statements of operations data for the years ended December 31, 2008, 2007, and 2006 and the balance sheet data at December 31, 2008 and 2007 are derived from our audited financial statements which are included elsewhere in this Form 10-K. The statements of operations data for the years ended December 31, 2004 and the balance sheet data at December 31, 2005 and 2004 are derived from our audited financial statements which are not included in this Form 10-K. The historical results are not necessarily indicative of results to be expected for future periods.
+The consolidated statements of operations data for the years ended December 31, 2009 (Restated), 2008, and 2007 and the balance sheet data at December 31, 2009 (Restated) and 2008 are derived from our audited financial statements which are included elsewhere in this Form 10-K /A .
+The consolidated statements of operations data for the years ended December 31, 2006 and 2005 and the balance sheet data at December 31, 2009 (Restated) and 2008 are not included in this Form 10-K /A .
+The historical results are not necessarily indicative of results to be expected for future periods.
 The following information is presented in thousands, except per share data.